filecoin-project/filecoin-docs/docs/reference/glossary.md

 Each tipset is assigned a weight corresponding to the amount of storage the network is provided per the commitments encoded in the tipset's blocks.
 The consensus protocol of the network directs nodes to build on top of the heaviest chain.

-By basing its blockchain on tipsets, Filecoin can allow multiple [storage miners](#storage-miner) to create blocks in the same [epoch](#epoch), increasing network throughput.
+By basing its blockchain on tipsets, Filecoin can allow multiple [storage providers](#storage-provider) to create blocks in the same [epoch](#epoch), increasing network throughput.
 By construction, this also provides network security: a node that attempts to intentionally prevent the valid blocks of a second node from making it onto the canonical chain runs up against the consensus preference for heavier chains.

 ## Verified client

-To further incentivize the storage of "useful" data over simple [capacity commitments](#capacity-commitment), [storage miners](#storage-miner) have the additional opportunity to compete for special [deals](#deal) offered by [verified clients](#verified-client).
-Such clients are certified with respect to their intent to offer deals involving the storage of meaningful data, and the power a storage miner earns for these deals is augmented by a multiplier.
+To further incentivize the storage of "useful" data over simple [capacity commitments](#capacity-commitment), [storage providers](#storage-provider) have the additional opportunity to compete for special [deals](#deal) offered by [verified clients](#verified-client).
+Such clients are certified with respect to their intent to offer deals involving the storage of meaningful data, and the power a storage provider earns for these deals is augmented by a multiplier.

 ## Window Proof-of-Spacetime (WindowPoSt)

-_Window Proof-of-Spacetime_ (WindowPoSt) is the mechanism by which the commitments made by [storage miners](#storage-miner) are audited.
+_Window Proof-of-Spacetime_ (WindowPoSt) is the mechanism by which the commitments made by [storage providers](#storage-provider) are audited.
 It sees each 24-hour period broken down into a series of windows.
-Correspondingly, each storage miner's set of pledged [sectors](#sector) is partitioned into subsets, one subset for each window.
-Within a given window, each storage miner must submit a [Proof-of-Spacetime](#proof-of-spacetime-post) for each sector in their respective subset.
+Correspondingly, each storage provider's set of pledged [sectors](#sector) is partitioned into subsets, one subset for each window.
+Within a given window, each storage provider must submit a [Proof-of-Spacetime](#proof-of-spacetime-post) for each sector in their respective subset.
 This requires ready access to each of the challenged sectors, and will result in a [zk-SNARK-compressed](#zero-knowledge-succinct-non-interactive-argument-of-knowledge-zk-snark) proof published to the Filecoin [blockchain](#blockchain) as a [message](#message) in a [block](#block).
-In this way, every sector of [pledged storage](#pledged-storage) is audited at least once in any 24-hour period, and a permanent, verifiable, and public record attesting to each storage miner's continued commitment is kept.
+In this way, every sector of [pledged storage](#pledged-storage) is audited at least once in any 24-hour period, and a permanent, verifiable, and public record attesting to each storage provider's continued commitment is kept.

 The Filecoin network expects constant availability of stored data.
-Failing to submit WindowPoSt for a sector will result in a [fault](#fault), and the storage miner supplying the sector will be [slashed](#slash).
+Failing to submit WindowPoSt for a sector will result in a [fault](#fault), and the storage provider supplying the sector will be [slashed](#slash).

 ## Winning Proof-of-Spacetime (WinningPoSt)

-_Winning Proof-of-Spacetime_ (WinningPoSt) is the mechanism by which [storage miners](#storage-miner) are rewarded for their contributions to the Filecoin network.
-At the beginning of each [epoch](#epoch), a small number of storage miners are [elected](#election) to each mine a new [block](#block).
-As a requirement for doing so, each miner is tasked with submitting a compressed [Proof-of-Storage](#proof-of-storage) for a specified [sector](#sector).
-Each elected miner who successfully creates a block is granted [FIL](#fil), as well as the opportunity to charge other Filecoin participants fees to include [messages](#message) in the block.
+_Winning Proof-of-Spacetime_ (WinningPoSt) is the mechanism by which [storage providers](#storage-provider) are rewarded for their contributions to the Filecoin network.
+At the beginning of each [epoch](#epoch), a small number of storage providers are [elected](#election) to each mine a new [block](#block).
+As a requirement for doing so, each provider is tasked with submitting a compressed [Proof-of-Storage](#proof-of-storage) for a specified [sector](#sector).
+Each elected provider who successfully creates a block is granted [FIL](#fil), as well as the opportunity to charge other Filecoin participants fees to include [messages](#message) in the block.

-Storage miners who fail to do this in the necessary window will forfeit their opportunity to mine a block, but will not otherwise incur penalties for their failure to do so.
+Storage providers who fail to do this in the necessary window will forfeit their opportunity to mine a block, but will not otherwise incur penalties for their failure to do so.